 Students and staff who become sick at school

-- If a student or staff member develops symptoms at school, they will be given a non-medical mask and will be separated from their classmates or colleagues.
+- They will be given a mask and separated from their classmates or colleagues.

-- The student's parent or guardian will be contacted to discuss next steps, with a request to have their child picked up as soon as possible
+- The student's parent or guardian will be contacted, and asked to have their child picked up as soon as possible

 - Custodial staff will clean and disinfect the areas the person used